CenturionZBW/academic-website/content/home/experience.md

   * Employed the support vector regression (SVR) algorithm to fit the nonlinearity of the power amplifier in the MIMO system and compensate for the nonlinearity after the channel estimation
   * Designed an asymmetric demodulation method based on K-means algorithm in order to eliminate the effect of nonlinearity on demodulation, which turns out to outperform tradational demodulation methods
-  * Conducted hardware experiments based on universal software radio peripheral(USRP) to verify the algorithms
+  * Conducted hardware experiments based on universal software radio peripheral(USRP) to verify the proposed algorithms
   """

   [[experience]]
-  title = "A Remote Teaching System for Electric Piano" company = "Master Project" company_url = ""
+  title = "A Remote Teaching System for Electric Piano" company = "Award-winning Work" company_url = ""
   # location = "California"
   date_start = "2017-05-01"